APAP Board Nominations

 - Maintain active participation with board colleagues and contribute to building a climate that fosters open discussion of all issues;

 - Make direct connections with the membership, listen to their issues and bring the field’s concerns before the board;

 - Attend the APAP|NYC annual membership conference and other APAP programs;

 - Hire and annually evaluate the president & CEO;

 - Maintain a current APAP membership status.

-APAP members were invited to submit a colleague for nomination by August 31, 2018.
+APAP members are invited to submit a colleague for nomination no later than August 31, 2019.
 Individuals may not nominate themselves for board service.